cavo789/blog/blog/XXX/dagger-python/index.md

 ## Time for a first break

-Right now, we've build a local pipeline: we've create a custom Dagger Docker image and we've daggerized an existing project.
+Right now, we've built a local pipeline: we've created a custom Dagger Docker image and we've daggerized an existing project.

 We've defined a few functions (`lint`, `format`, `mypy` and `ruff`) and a last one `run-all` to start all functions at the same time.